[updated August 2020]

-Okay this one is my favourite for being the most unusual.
+This one is my favourite viewpoints in Salzburg for being the most unusual.
 St. Peter’s Church has a graveyard which is free to walk through and you can also climb the catacombs, for free as part of your Salzburg Card or for 3 euros.
 You can get into the graveyard either off the corner of Capital Square or from the other side next to the Monastery.
 The entrance to the catacombs is half way along the back wall with all the tombs, through the black iron gates.
 I love this view because you’re at building height with the rest of the city so you really feel surrounded by the towers and spires.

-5. Fortress Hohensalzburg
+5. Hohensalzburg Fortress